Australian Co-operative Glossary

 Democracy and equity sustain the solidarity of the group by ensuring

-that no individual member can secure power or gain advantage at the detriment
+that no individual member can secure power or gain advantage to the detriment

 of other members.